BadMagic100/TheRealJournalRando/ContributingToLogic.md

 I don't know whether ANDs or ORs take precedence, and I don't expect you or casual logic-readers to know either.
 Play it safe and group relevant terms in parentheses to keep logic readable and maintainable.

+### Waypoints/transitions come first

+Always start your logic clauses with the transition or waypoint that lets you enter the room, where appropriate.
+If there are multiple clauses OR'd together, this is true of each clause.

 ### Reuse existing logic when possible